 The film & video sensibilities I employ simultaneously embody American story structure while deconstructed in the classically abstract manner of European cinema.
-Coupled with a pre-occupation for thematic drive, my aesthetic priorities have led to four completed bodies of work, all of which share the common traits of being depopulated & faithful to the natural world, culminating in series’ from the South of France, Manhattan’s Lower East Side, the Western Catskill mountains, Flanders & London.
+Coupled with a pre-occupation for thematic drive, my aesthetic priorities have led to four completed bodies of work, all of which share the common traits of being depopulated & faithful to the natural world, culminating in series’ from the South of France, Manhattan’s Lower East Side, Flanders, London and the Western Catskills.
+My current focus is the figure along with flora and marine subjects of the Gulf coast of Florida.

 A recurring phenomena found in my work, as an essentially self-taught artist, is that despite the absence of any formal influence by artists of previous era’s, I have nonetheless discovered limited after-the-fact-affinities with specific movements and artists.
 In both realms I was thoroughly without introduction or consciousness concerning such entities until after establishing my own output.
 As a draughtsman and pastelist I have no discernible identification with peers or predecessors.
 And as opposed to being inspired by photographers, my historical reference has always been cinematographers.
 While craftsman from neither idiom are responsible for influencing my work, I did encounter ‘after the fact affinities’ with cinematographers James Wong Howe, Massimo Vitali and Christopher Doyle.

-romanticism, historical significance and vernacular attributes of all my locales have served as the real inertia for my attempts to liberate their elements and artistically carbon-date the emblems of both nature & global society.
+The moody romanticism, historical significance and vernacular attributes of my inspiration have served as the real inertia for my attempts to liberate my works to artistically carbon-date the emblems of both nature & global society.

 Posted in 35 mm b&w film, art, Belgium, drawings, film, France, Lahary Pittman, London, Manhattan, museum, New York, New York City, pastels, pastels, photographs, video